Boston Red Sox Trade Rumors: Giancarlo Stanton Trade Talks Engaged With Miami Marlins

 — Ken Rosenthal (@Ken_Rosenthal) November 28, 2017

-Last season, Giancarlo Stanton posted a 7.6 WAR for the Miami Marlins and took home the National League MVP Award by just-barely beating Cincinnati Reds first baseman Joey Votto in the final vote.
-Stanton finished the year with 59 home runs, 132 RBIs, and a 1.007 OPS that showcased the power that he has at the plate.
+Last season, Giancarlo Stanton posted a 7.6 WAR for the Miami Marlins and took home the National League MVP Award by just barely beating Cincinnati Reds first baseman Joey Votto in the final vote.
+Stanton finished the year with 59 home runs, 132 RBIs, and a 1.007 OPS that showcased the power he has at the plate.
 That power could translate quite well to Fenway Park, which may be why the team is pushing hard to possibly acquire him.

 Details that might hold up a Stanton trade include the $295 million he has left on his deal, the full no-trade clause that Stanton possesses, and the possible urging of the Miami Marlins that a team takes on another contract with him.
-There had been MLB trade rumors linking Marlins’ second baseman Dee Gordon to a blockbuster deal as well, which would make sense if the Marlins are ready for a full rebuild.
+There had been MLB trade rumors linking Marlins second baseman Dee Gordon to a blockbuster deal as well, which would make sense if the Marlins are ready for a full rebuild.
 While these Boston Red Sox trade rumors certainly bring excitement to the “hot stove,” a deal may not take place until the Winter Meetings in two weeks, if at all.

 [Featured Image by Winslow Townson/Getty Images]